jacobgwiggins/JennyMattsonCampaign/readme.txt

 This is a personal project.
 It's a website for a local political campaign.
 It's functional, but not deployed.
 Built on the template below.
+Needs to be personalized for politician.
+Abandoned for Wordpress because I wanted to show proficiency in Wordpress for a possible job opportunity.

 ======================================================================